Spray painting

 9

-Leave the clothes to dry in a well ventilated area.
+Leave the clothes to dry in a well-ventilated area.
 Make sure all areas are covered with the silver paint.
 Remove any tape from the garment.
+Ensure that the paint is fully set before handling to prevent smudging or transfer onto other surfaces.

 10

 Wear your painted clothes only when you see they're totally dry.
-If not they could make stains on other pieces of clothing or furniture.
+If not, they could make stains on other pieces of clothing or furniture.
+To maintain the vibrant color, wash the painted clothes sparingly and on gentle cycles.

 If you want to read similar articles to How to Spray Paint Clothing, we recommend you visit our Art & handicraft category.